tanho63/tanho63/README.md

 #### Hiya, I'm Tan! :sunglasses: :football: :rowboat:

-I'm a data enthusiast who loves R/Shiny :star_struck:, DynastyFF and rowing.
-By day, I'm a data analyst and developer for [ABIC Builds](https://abicbuilds.com) in Ottawa, Canada.
+I'm a data enthusiast who loves R/Shiny 🤩, DynastyFF 🏈 and rowing 🚣‍♂️.

+By day, I'm a data developer and analyst for ABIC Builds in Ottawa, Canada.
+I started [DynastyProcess.com](https://dynastyprocess.com), contribute at [R4DS Slack Community](https://r4ds.io), and stream on [Twitch](https://twitch.tv/tanho_).

-I started [DynastyProcess.com](https://dynastyprocess.com) and contribute at [DLF](https://dynastyleaguefootball.com/tools) and [R4DS Slack Community](https://rfordatasci.com/join).
-Away from my keyboard, I'm a rower and a lead coach for the [Ottawa Rowing Club](https://ottawarowingclub.com).
+Away from my keyboard, I'm a rower and a lead coach for the Ottawa Rowing Club.

 #### Now
 I have a [now page](https://tanho.ca/now)!
 It's a page where you can [learn about what someone is focusing on](https://nownownow.com/about) at this point in their lives.
 My entries are introspective and infrequent.